The best productivity apps for time and task management

 Enabling fluid communication for remote teams, on Slack you can make voice and video calls, create channels for projects, share screens, and send files with ease—so everything can happen in one comprehensive app.

-Integrate your Dropbox account with Slack to start Slack conversations within Dropbox, send files to Slack directly from Dropbox at the click of a button, and synchronize Dropbox Paper files so you can post, preview, and edit within Slack itself.
+Seamless app extensions allow you to integrate your Dropbox account with Slack to start Slack conversations within Dropbox, send files to Slack directly from Dropbox at the click of a button, and synchronize Dropbox Paper files so you can post, preview, and edit within Slack itself.

 4. Asana (Browser extension, iOS, Android)